-- 1. On the Remote Engine Services tab of the Engine Management page, click Create and complete the following fields: - Name: Specify a name of your choice for the Remote Engine Service connection. - URL: The URL of the remote server on which the FME Flow Remote Engine Service was installed. - Username: The username of the FME Flow Remote Engine Service account. - Password: The password to authenticate the account Username. - Queues: The queues to associate with the Remote Engine Services connection.
-When one of these queues is specified explicitly in a run workspace directive, the job is routed to this connection. - Standard Engines: Specify the number of Standard FME Engines you want to start on the Remote Engine Service for running jobs. - Note This number is limited to your Licensing terms. - CPU Usage Engines: Specify the number of Dynamic (CPU Usage) FME Engines you want to start on the Remote Engine Service for running jobs.
+- 1. On the Remote Engine Services tab of the Engine Management page, click Create and complete the following fields: - Name: Specify a name of your choice for the Remote Engine Service connection. - URL: The URL of the remote server on which the FME Flow Remote Engine Service was installed. - Username: admin - Password: The password to authenticate the admin account. - Queues: The queues to associate with the Remote Engine Services connection.
+When one of these queues is specified explicitly in a run workspace directive, the job is routed to this connection. - Standard Engines: Specify the number of Standard FME Engines you want to start on the Remote Engine Service for running jobs. - Note This number is limited to your Licensing terms.

+CPU Usage Engines: Specify the number of Dynamic (CPU Usage) FME Engines you want to start on the Remote Engine Service for running jobs.